fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 We effectively transformed the matrices into multiplications by powers of 2 and, as you may have anticipated, these are equivalent to very simple and efficient bit shifts.
-All of the operations required within the $\prod$ are now signed additions or sign-extended bit-shifts.
+All of the operations required within the $\prod$ are now signed additions or sign extended bit shifts.
 These happen to map very efficiently to hardware ressources in an FPGA.
 No more conventional multiplications whatsoever.